 More information can be found here.

-The Conference brings together the Speakers and Presiding Officers (CSPOC) of the national Parliaments of the independent sovereign states of the Commonwealth.
+The Conference of Speakers and Presiding Officers of the Commonwealth (CSPOC) brings together the Speakers and Presiding Officers of the national Parliaments of the independent states of the Commonwealth.
 It was created in 1969 as an initiative of then Speaker of the House of Commons of Canada, Hon.
 Lucien Lamoureux.
 Since its inception, Canada has provided CSPOC with a Secretariat to support its activities.

 The Conference aims to: